Welcome fellow food explorer! I’m glad you’re here.

 What You’ll Find at Fed by the Farm

-- Simple recipes that showcase whole food ingredients sourced from local farms (farm-to-table meals you can make at home).
+- Simple recipes made with produce and meats found at farmers markets (farm-to-table meals you can make at home).

-- Informative articles where I’ll share about what I’ve learned, such as how to find 100% grass-fed beef and farmers market shopping tips.
+- Informative articles where I’ll share about things like how to find 100% grass-fed beef, pasture-raised vs organic vs free range chicken and farmers market shopping tips.

-Although I grew up in Canada, I’ve lived in southwest Florida for about 8 years.
-The farmers market season here lasts from October until the end of June.
-During summer I travel to North Carolina and Canada- shopping farmers markets along the way and cooking meals that I’ll share here.
+During winter I live in southwest Florida where the farmers market season lasts from October until the end of June.
+During summer I travel to North Carolina and Canada – shopping farmers markets along the way and cooking meals that I’ll share here.

 Let’s dig in!